 You can add to a century of citizen science data by signing up for a count near you.

 Audubon's 117th Christmas Bird Count will be conducted this coming season, with all counts held between the dates of Wednesday, December 14, 2016 through Thursday, January 5, 2017.

 A map view of the circles expected to be included in the completed 117th CBC can be found here.
-If you're interested in participating next season check out the map to find a count near you; more circles will be added as they are approved for the 118th CBC and beyond.
-Green and yellow circles are open for new participants, red circles are full.
-Please note there won't be online registration was not available for the 117th Count--please contact compilers by email using the information from the pop-ups on the map.
+If you're interested in participating next season, check out the map to find a count near you; more circles will be added as they are approved for the 118th CBC and beyond.
+Green and yellow circles are open for new participants, and red circles are full.
+Please note online registration was not available for the 117th Count—please contact compilers by email using the information from the pop-ups on the map.

 Since the Christmas Bird Count began over a century ago, it has relied on the dedication and commitment of volunteers like you.
 Please keep reading to learn more about the Christmas Bird Count.